 Up past the historical Garrison area, Britain’s largest military complex in the Caribbean, which was listed on the UNESCO World Heritage List in 2011 we drove and then down past the shimmering waters of Carlisle Bay and into Bridgetown.

 We joined the Spring Garden Highway and passed some of the finest Barbados beaches on the island, which were lined with palm trees on the West Coast.
 The West Coast is home to the most expensive hotels and villas on the island as well as the exclusive high-end shopping complex – Limegrove at Holetown.
-If you fancy a cold beer at sunset head to the exclusive hotel, Sandy Lane Barbados, it will set you back USD$20.
-The Rooster Man name dropped as we enjoyed the drive around this part of the island – Rihanna, Simon Cowell, Frank Sinatra, Oprah Winfrey, Richard Branson, Sir Cliff Richard and the list goes on and on – we won’t spoil his thunder you just have to join the tour to find out all the gossip.
+The Rooster Man name-dropped as we enjoyed the drive around this part of the island – Rihanna, Simon Cowell, Frank Sinatra, Oprah Winfrey, Richard Branson, Sir Cliff Richard and the list goes on and on – we won’t spoil his thunder you just have to join the tour to find out all the gossip.

 Our first stop was at Speightstown where we were recommended to try out the PRC Bakery.
 Feeling a little peckish after our early start we bought the local Bajan Meat Roll and a Coconut slice.
 Definitely worth a return visit to repeat our purchases.